MicrosoftDocs/azure-databases-docs/articles/postgresql/extensions/how-to-allow-extensions.md

 1. Select your Azure Database for PostgreSQL flexible server instance.
 1. From the resource menu, under **Settings** section, select **Server parameters**.
-1. Search for the `azure.extensions` parameter.
-1. Select the extensions you wish to allow.
+1. Select the extensions that you want to allow list, from the ones available in the `azure.extensions` parameter, and select **Save**.

     :::image type="content" source="media/how-to-allow-extensions/allow-list.png" alt-text="Screenshot of allowlist." lightbox="media/how-to-allow-extensions/allow-list.png":::